Henry Tsang

-Henry Shiu-Lung Tsang OAM (born 6 November 1943; 曾筱龙 (曾筱龍, Zéng Xiǎolóng)) is an Australian architect, politician and formerly a Labor Party member of the New South Wales Legislative Council from 1999 until his resignation effective 3 December 2009.
+Henry Shiu-Lung Tsang OAM (born 6 November 1943; 曾筱龙 (曾筱龍, Zéng Xiǎolóng)) is a Chinese-born Australian architect, politician and formerly a Labor Party member of the New South Wales Legislative Council from 1999 until his resignation effective 3 December 2009.

 Early years

 Tsang was born to parents Tik Fai Tsang and Woon-Wah Young in a Hakka village in Jiangxi Province, China on 6 November 1943.
 In 1949 Tsang and his family fled to Hong Kong as refugees.
 He grew up in Hong Kong but emigrated to Australia in 1961.
 After arriving in Australia, he attended Vaucluse Boys' High School and went on to study at the University of Sydney, obtaining a Bachelor of Architecture in 1961.
 He undertook further studies at the University of Technology, Sydney and was awarded a Graduate Diploma in Building Science.

 He was Senior Vice Chairman of the Ethnic Communities Council of New South Wales from 1987 to 1990.
 In 1991 he was awarded the Medal of the Order of Australia (OAM) for his services to ethnic communities and received the 2001 Centenary Medal for his "service to the celebration of the Centenary of Federation".